Yard Drainage Solutions for Slab Foundation Repair

 Slab on grade foundations are built of concrete reinforced with steel.
-Over time, design criteria have changed to incorporate the experiences of the engineering and building communities.
+Over time, yard water drainage solutions have changed to incorporate the experiences of the engineering and building communities.
 In general, older slabs tend to be thinner and have less steel reinforcing than newer slabs.
 As a result, expectations for the performance of an existing slab should take into account the age, and hence the then current design criteria, of the slab.

 Foundation slabs are not completely rigid or perfectly stationary.
 As the underlying soils move, slabs will move up and down and may tilt (uniform deflection) or bend (differential deflection).
 Soils movements are caused by: 1] the shrinking and swelling of expansive soils as they dry and get wet; 2] by the settlement of fill dirt that has not been fully compacted; 3] and the heaving of soils where the land has been cut.
-As underlying soils move, any slab that they support will shift.
-Because slabs, and the structures that rest on them, are more rigid than the soils on which they rest, the manner in which slabs and soils interact is complex.
+As underlying soils move, any slab that they support will shift and could impact yard water drainage solutions.
+Because slabs, and the structures that rest on them, are more rigid than the soils on which they rest, the manner in which slabs and soils interact is complex and require complex yard drainage ideas.

-As slabs move, the structures that they support also move.
+As slabs move, the that they support also move.
 How, and of what materials, a house was built determines to a significant extent how much foundation movement is acceptable.
 The more rigid and brittle the materials used to build a house are, the more rapidly damage will appear.
 Hard plaster walls are more brittle than sheet-rock, brick veneer is more brittle than wood siding, ceramic floor tiles are more rigid than vinyl tiles.
-The age of a home is also important.
+The age of a home is also important for yard water drainage solutions.
 Obviously, movement is less acceptable in newer homes than in older homes.
 People often pay a premium for older historic homes fully expecting floors to be out of level and doors and windows to be out of square.

 Various bodies have had a hand in determining standards for acceptable foundation movement.
 Some of the more important ones are: